 Related Faculty: B. Berger, A. Brown, J. Buceta, B. Chen, A. Jagota, J. Mittal, H.D.
 Ou-Yang, D. Vavylonis

 Cellular & Tissue Engineering is a broad area and includes research groups studying and directing the manner in which cells transduce the physical and chemical environment around and within the cell, into biological responses.
 Research in this area focuses on diverse aspects of cell growth, cell differentiation, migration, signal transduction, mechanotransduction, cell-cell interactions and cell-matrix interactions.

-Related Faculty: Y. Berdichevsky, M. Falk, H. Jain, S. Jedlicka, K. Schultz, A. Brown
+Related Faculty: Y. Berdichevsky, L. Chow, M. Falk, H. Jain, S. Jedlicka, K. Schultz, A. Brown